Soluto/tweek/README.md

 Tweek is an open source feature management solution for customizing applications and system behavior without deploying new code.

-Tweek aims to be a complete open-source alternative to other industry feature/configuration/experiment management solutions such as Facebook's Gatekeeper, LinkedIn's XLNT, Dropbox's Stormcrow and other commercial SaaS solutions...
+Tweek aims to be a complete open-source alternative to other industry feature/configuration/experiment management solutions such as Facebook's Gatekeeper, LinkedIn's XLNT, Dropbox's Stormcrow and other commercial SaaS solutions.

 #### Features

 - Feature toggles, gradual release
 - Multi-variant experiments, A/B testing
-- Built-in Editor with user friendly UI
+- Built-in editor with user friendly UI
 - Hierarchical configurations
 - Advanced targeting of users/groups
 - Dependencies between features